If you’re like most companies, you realized that annual marketing budget planning doesn’t work anymore.

 - Keep your strategy actionable and constantly look for real ROI from your marketing efforts.
 Prioritize tactics based on your budget and needs.

-Don’t overcomplicate things.
+My advice is to not overcomplicate things.
 Planning your budget is simple: What are your goals and what tactics do you need to reach them?
 How can you work within your provided budget to maximize those results?

 Step 1: Analyze and Benchmark Past Marketing Results